 California poppies are strewn along the path and across the hills.
 From the summit, you get a view of Sonoma Valley’s town of Kenwood and St. Helena in Napa Valley.
 Pro tip: This is an amazing sunset and full-moon hike (just bring a flashlight for the hike down).

 BONUS WINE: Sugarloaf Ridge State Park is close to many excellent wineries, so you can’t go wrong for your post-hike tastings.
 A few we like: Set high in the Mayacamas, lovely Hanzell Vineyards offers tastings by appointment only.
 The winery is best known for its multiple-award-winning chardonnays and pinots, but they’ve also got an outstanding farm tour with incredible wine-country views, where you’ll see some progressive winemaking philosophies in action, and meet some seriously cute animals, including pigs, sheep, and chickens.
 Imagery Estate Winery (named 2018 Golden State Winery of the Year) has a scenic outdoor picnic area and equally excellent wines (“rosé all day” types will love it here, but be sure to broaden your palate and give the Sangiovese a try).

+NOTE: Due to recent storms, be sure to check Sugarloaf’s website to see conditions on trails and any closures.
 Sugarloaf Ridge State Park is 11 miles north of Sonoma on Hwy.
 12. To reach the waterfall, park at the turnout by the Pony Gate Trail, just before the main entrance to the park.
 Take the Canyon Trail down.
 Or, park at the main trailhead by the visitor center and follow the Canyon Trail down from its other end.
 To reach Bald Mountain from the visitor center, take the Stern Trail and Bald Mountain Trail.
 No dogs.